 After this process, you must submit the final balance sheet and a memorandum of cancellation before the Guatemalan Mercantile Registry.
 Likewise, you will have to pay the corresponding fees to register the minutes of the General Shareholders’ Meeting, where everything done so far is recorded.
 In the end, you will obtain the definitive registration certificate of the company’s dissolution.

-The cancellation of the company patent is the next step for the liquidation of a company in Guatemala.
-The company patent is the equivalent of what in other countries is known as the company registration or trade license, which allows the company to carry out economic or commercial activities in the country.
-This license has to be renewed every year.
+The cancellation of the company patents is the next step for the liquidation of a company in Guatemala.
+The company patents are the equivalent of what in other countries is known as the company registration or trade license, which allows the company to carry out economic or commercial activities in the country.

 6. Final registration of settlement at the SAT